Pfeffelbach: Education

 Beginning in the late 16th century, the Dukes of Zweibrücken sought to promote schooling in their country.
 At this time, it was most often the pastor who did the teaching.
 All the good intentions that went into these initiatives in the late 16th and early 17th centuries, however, were annihilated in the ravages of the Thirty Years' War.
 Only with great effort was a new system built up after the war.
 In Pfeffelbach, the pastor resigned from his extra duty as schoolmaster in 1651.
 Hired as schoolteacher then was Hans Simon Brill, who, given his income, would settle for nothing less than being freed of compulsory labour duty.
 He also owned the best cart in the village, and the municipality would rather have forgone his teaching than his compulsory labour.
 About this problem, school inspector Gervinus reported his opinion that a clergyman could perform better at teaching than an ordinary man, and that there would be no guarantee that comparable teaching could be expected from Brill.
 From this, a newly selected teacher should have been hired.
 Nevertheless, Brill still taught, even if he was not freed of compulsory labour duty.
 In 1661, Johann Berthel Fischer was hired, whom the parents reproached for making the young cleverer than their elders.
 Later on, there were also craftsmen and farmworkers who taught any willing children to read and write, at first only in the wintertime.
 Further schoolteachers are listed by name, although in general the records from the 18th century are mainly about the teacher's income.
 Fifty to sixty parish children attended lessons around 1600, from some 80 families living throughout the parish.
 By the late 18th century, this had grown to roughly one hundred children.
 In 1847, and thus already into Prussian times, Pfeffelbach got its own schoolhouse, after all kinds of provisory arrangements had served as schoolrooms.
 The municipality had this first schoolhouse torn down in 1902 and replaced with a new building, which was used as a school until 1955.
 Usually, school was divided into three classes.
-When this new schoolhouse soon became to small, school was to be taught in shifts, but the parents put up a fight against this proposal, and won after threatening a "school strike".
+When this new schoolhouse soon became too small, school was to be taught in shifts, but the parents put up a fight against this proposal, and won after threatening a "school strike".
 Now, a fourth class was to be set up, and also, the 9th school year was to be introduced.
 Proposals to expand the school carried on at length, until in the end Mayor Edmund Müller, on his own initiative, had a pavilion built that solved the space problem, at least at first.
 In 1968, a sporting ground was laid out near the school with a 100-metre track, a gymnasium and a children's playground.
 As a result of constant reorganizations and efforts at centralization, there were time and again space problems, and frequent teacher turnover.
 Eventually, eleven classes were being taught at the Pfeffelbach school, but the changes were not over yet.
 Soon, the upper classes were all grouped into the Hauptschule Kusel, and now there was only the primary school left in Pfeffelbach.
 In Kusel, students can also attend vocational schools and other kinds of secondary school.
 There are also special schools for children with learning difficulties or mental handicaps.
 The nearest university town is Kaiserslautern (Kaiserslautern University of Technology).
 Pfeffelbach today has one kindergarten and one primary school.